-The EAP program offers learners of English the opportunity to develop their English language skills, including academic reading, writing, speaking, and listening skills.
+The EAP program offers its students the opportunity to develop their English language skills, including academic reading, writing, speaking, and listening skills.
 Additionally, the program prepares them to succeed academically in English-speaking postsecondary environments and workplaces.

-Completion of the EAP program meets the University of Lethbridge's English Language Proficiency requirements.
+Completion of the EAP program meets the University of Lethbridge's English Language Proficiency requirement.